andrewvt97/CodePath-PreWork/README.md

 ### App Walk-though
 <img src="https://i.imgur.com/3uRIrqJ.gif" width=200><br>

+// unfortunately this is the only size github would let me upload for my gif.
+I really do not know why.
+I was doing 2-3 sec gifs and it still wouldn't let me.
+The full video of my app is on youtube. https://www.youtube.com/watch?v=sGZz6IgTxMQ

 ### Required User Stories
 - [X] 1.
 User sees custom text in a label - Hello from {name}!